-Nicco leads Echo & Co., a digital consulting firm with offices in Boston, Detroit and Washington, DC.
+Nicco co-founded Echo & Co., a digital consulting firm with offices in Boston, Detroit and Washington, DC.
 Echo & Co. aids clients who are facing, and being overtaken by, overwhelming technological and social change.
 In addition to Echo's strategic consulting practice, our design and technical teams have ten years of experience designing digital experiences and executing technical projects.
 We are recognized experts in Drupal development.

 Born to Foreign Service parents, Nicco spent his early years in Asia and Africa before graduating from the College of William and Mary in Virginia with a bachelor's degree in government.
 He then worked for several high-profile advocacy organizations where he pioneered the use of social media as a galvanizing force for fundraising.
 As webmaster for Governor Howard Dean's 2004 presidential bid, Nicco and the campaign team popularized the use of technology and social media that revolutionized political fundraising and reshaped American politics.
 Subsequently, he co-founded Echo & Co.